With one of the best healthcare systems in in the world and low crime rates, studying in the UK is safe and secure.

 - the student welfare officer or, if there is one, international student officer

 - someone at your students’ union, which can provide general welfare support and often has officers who can help with women's, disability or LGBT (Lesbian, Gay, Bisexual and Transgender) issues.
 Find out more about Students’ Unions.

 The UK is one of the safest countries in the world, with low crime rates and a trustworthy police force.
 The are strict laws on gun ownership and gun crime is rare.

-Many universities have their own security services who patrol campuses.
-Your university will usually provide you with information on staying safe on campus.
+Many institutions have their own security services who patrol campuses.
+Your institution will usually provide you with information on staying safe on campus.